 FANTASY / ILLUSTRATED

 Coop is the only human at the Dungeoneer Academy.
 He feels alone and fears failure but it’s his lifelong dream to be an explorer.
 Luckily, his best friend Oggie (a bugbear) and two other new friends on his team stick together to survive the bullying Coop faces at school and the life-or-death jungle trial in which they experience trouble with their team, unexpected attacks, and a monster spider.
 The stakes are high–if they fail the trial, they’ll be kicked out of the school forever.
-It’s a fun-to-read, illustrated, and fast-paced fantastical adventure!
+It’s a fun-to-read, illustrated, and fast-paced fantastical book for 4th graders!